-The required minimum effective throughput capacity (litres/hour) of the separators is determined by the formula $1.2 \cdot CMCR \cdot BSFC \cdot 10^{-3}$ [litres/hour] as shown in the example below.
-The project-specific BSFC value at 100% CMCR power output must be taken from the GTD.
+The required minimum effective throughput capacity (litres/hour) of the separators is determined by the formula 1.2 • CMCR • BSFC • 10-3 [litres/hour] as shown in the following example.
 The nominal separator capacity and the installation are to comply with the recommendations of the separator manufacturer.

-The MDO separator capacity can be estimated using the same formula.
+(The MDO separator capacity can be estimated using the same formula.)